wmcconn/reference-architectures/data/streaming_azuredatabricks/README.md

     ```
     az login
     ```
-6. Install a Java IDE, with the following resources:
+6. Optional - Install a Java IDE, with the following resources:
     - JDK 1.8
     - Scala SDK 2.11
-    - Maven 3.5.4
+    - Maven 3.6.3
+    > [!NOTE]
+    > Instructions are included for building via a docker container if you do not want to install a Java IDE.

 ### Download the New York City taxi and neighborhood data files